Kernix13/beginner-git-commands/LEARN_CONTRIBUTING.md

    1. Click the "Compare and pull request" button
    2. Rewrite PR title (edit original commit mesage) to more clearly descibe your work
    3. Add a description of the actions you took to fix the issue
-   4. Add "Fixes #number" in the title to close the issue (or in the description field?
-Which is best: title or description?)
-You can also add it in the final merge description field
+   4. Add "closes #123" in the PR description field
    5. Click the "Create pull request" button below textarea field
    6. Click the "Merge pull request" button.
 Other options are "Squash and merge" or "Rebase and merge"
    7. Click the "Confirm merge" button: "_Pull request successfully merged and closed_"